joaomcteixeira/taurenmd/README.rst

 `version`_: 0.5.2

-**Tauren-MD is an interface that streamlines analisis routines for Molecular Dynamics.**
+**Tauren-MD is an interface that streamlines analysis routines for Molecular Dynamics.**

 Description
 -----------

 Tauren-MD was designed to facilitate the usage of scientific MD analysis libraries to non-developer users, though it can be very useful also for the proficient Pythonistas out there.

 Tauren-MD wraps around high performance MD analysis libraries, such as: `MDTraj`_, `MDAnalysis`_, `OpenMM`_ (and implementing others...); and it contains its own routines for data representation and export, such as curated plotting templates through `matplotlib`_.

-In this way, Tauren-MD attempts to be an *à la carte* menu where the user can easily chose from a predifined list of *actions* what she/he wants from hers/his trajectories: a configuration file can be easily setup with the desired routines and executed via the ``taurenmd`` executable file (created after installation).
+In this way, Tauren-MD attempts to be an *à la carte* menu where the user can easily chose from a predefined list of *actions* what she/he wants from hers/his trajectories: a configuration file can be easily setup with the desired routines and executed via the ``taurenmd`` executable file (created after installation).

 .. _version: https://semver.org/#semantic-versioning-200
 .. _MDTraj: https://github.com/mdtraj/mdtraj